YottaDB/YDBDoc/ProgGuide/isv.rst

    Paths used in $ZROUTINES to locate routines must not include embedded spaces, as $ZROUTINES uses spaces as delimiters.

 +++++++++++++++++++++++++++++++++++++++++
-Establishing the value from $ydb_routines
+Establishing the value from $gtmroutines
 +++++++++++++++++++++++++++++++++++++++++

-When the environment variable ydb_routines is defined, YottaDB initializes $ZROUTINES to the value of ydb_routines.
+When the environment variable gtmroutines is defined, YottaDB initializes $ZROUTINES to the value of gtmroutines.
 Otherwise, YottaDB initializes $ZROUTINES to ".".
 When $ZROUTINES is ".", YottaDB attempts to locate all source and object files in the current working directory. $ZROUTINES="" is equivalent to $ZROUTINES=".".

 Commands or functions such as DO, GOTO, ZGOTO, ZBREAK, ZPRINT, and $TEXT may auto-ZLINK and thereby indirectly use $ZROUTINES.
 If their argument does not specify a directory, ZEDIT and explicit ZLINK use $ZROUTINES.
 ZPRINT and $TEXT use $ZROUTINES to locate a source file if YottaDB cannot find the source file pointed to by the object file.
 For more information on ZLINK and auto-ZLINK, see the `“Development Cycle” <https://docs.yottadb.com/ProgrammersGuide/devcycle.html>`_ and `“Commands” <https://docs.yottadb.com/ProgrammersGuide/commands.html>`_ chapters.